Otto Loewi Forschungszentrum

 PI: Sandra Holasek

-Focus: The Nutrition and Metabolism research unit addresses nutritional assessment in eating disorders, mental illness, food intolerances, and athletes using various methods to standardize nutritional interventions, measure body composition, nutrient intake, and relevant metabolites with a focus on adipocyte biology.
-The role of plant-based ingredients in nutritional immunometabolism is being investigated in dendritic cells and T cells in a translational manner.
-Another focus is the influence of food quality and the gut microbiome on the immune system in connection with eating disorders, lifestyle, body fat, and age.
+Focus: The “Translational Nutrition Research” unit addresses nutritional assessment in cases of eating disorders, mental health conditions, food intolerances, and athletes using various methods to standardize nutritional interventions, measure body composition, assess nutrient intake, and analyze relevant metabolites, with a focus on adipocyte biology.
+The role of plant-based compounds in nutritional immunometabolism is being investigated translationally in dendritic cells and T cells.
+Another focus is the influence of dietary quality and the gut microbiome on the immune system in relation to eating disorders, lifestyle, body fat, and age.

-Networking: We conduct cross-team research at the Otto Loewi Research Center with Herbert Strobl (DC models) and Johannes Fessler (clinical collectives), Gunther Marsche (lipid metabolism), Max Moser (heart rate variability), at the Gottfried Schatz Center with Wolfram Müller (body fat analysis), and at the Diagnostic & Research Center for Molecular Biomedicine with Christine Moissl-Eichinger (microbiome analysis).
-In addition, various interdisciplinary collaborations are underway with departments of psychiatry, laboratory medicine, the Institute of Sports Science, and the Institute of Psychology at the University of Graz and Graz University of Technology, FH Joanneum, the University of Vienna, and international partners.
+Networking: We conduct cross-team research at the Otto Loewi Research Center with Herbert Strobl (DC Models) and Johannes Fessler (Clinical Collectives), Gunther Marsche (Lipid Metabolism), Tobias Madl (Metabolomics), and at the Diagnostic & Research Center for Molecular Biomedicine with Christine Moissl-Eichinger (Microbiome Analytics).
+In addition, we are engaged in various interdisciplinary collaborations with the Clinical Departments of Medical Psychology, Psychosomatics, and Psychotherapy; the Clinical Department of Rheumatology; the Clinical Institute for Medical and Chemical Laboratory Diagnostics; the Institute of Sports Science; and the Institute of Psychology at the University of Graz and Graz University of Technology, as well as with FH Joanneum, the University of Vienna, and international partners.

 Projekte